-The hybrid events observed on Fogo (see Fig. 9b) are characterized by high frequencies (15-40 Hz) at the beginning of the signal, followed by low frequencies (1-10 Hz) and a lack of clear S-phases.
+As described above, The hybrid events observed on Fogo (see Fig. 9b) are characterized by high frequencies (15-40 Hz) at the beginning of the signal, followed by low frequencies (1-10 Hz) and a lack of clear S-phases.
 The signals mainly last about 20 to 30 seconds, some last up to 1 minute, and usually reach station CV10 first, where they also show the largest amplitudes.
 Figure 8b shows an example event recorded at a broad-band station of the array AF.
 Vertical traces of such an event are displayed in the supplementary material (Fig. S8).
 The spectrograms of all components are shown in Fig. S9 and reveal the low frequency coda, where more energy occurs in the 1-10 Hz band than before the event onset.
 As the hybrid events were only recorded by the stations on Fogo, they were located using the arrays AF and CG.
 We observe 125 hybrid events, 12 of which could be located.
 Figure 11a shows the resulting epicenters, in or close to the collapse scar of Fogo, Chã das Caldeiras.
 The events exhibit rather high apparent velocities, in average 7.8 km/s at array AF and 8.4 km/s at array CG.
 The mean errors of these velocities are 2.9 km/s and 2.8 km/s at array AF and CG, respectively.
+These high apparent velocities are not biased by the choice of the slowness range during the array analysis.
+We also tested a slowness range between -1 to 1s/km, which does not change the outcome (see Fig. S10.1 and S10.2).
 To determine the source location of the hybrid events, we superimpose the beams of all localizations of the hybrid events.
-This is shown in (Fig. 11b, where the area with the highest likelihood for hybrid-event occurrence is marked by a white line (corresponding to 80% of the maximum of the relative sum of energies), the area with probabilities above 80% of the maximum stacked probability is marked with a white line).
-We find this area in the north-western part of Chã das Caldeiras.
+This is shown in Fig. 11b, where the area with the highest likelihood for hybrid-event occurrence is marked by a white line (corresponding to 80% of the maximum of the relative sum of energies).
+We find this area in the northwestern part of Chã das Caldeiras.